Limited to 12 travelers...We think Kenya has the BEST game parks! Our tour begins in Nairobi & finishes on the Indian Ocean coast in Mombasa

 The vast, open grasslands of the Serengeti-Mara are home to over 3 million large mammals.
 These include over 1.4 million wildebeest which migrate in an enormous, straggling herd each year between the southern part of the Serengeti to the northern part and back again.
 On our morning and afternoon game drives in the Masai Mara, we have a very good chance of seeing all the major Plains animals including lion, leopard, buffalo, elephant, rhino, hyena, cheetah, jackal, warthog and many species of antelope.

 Second of 3 nights in the Masai Mara.
 Sarova Mara Game Camp or similar.
 B, L & D.

 We continue to explore this miraculous area on our morning and afternoon game drives.
 This is one of the most spectacular sights in the world.
 Today we also encounter and learn about the Masai, a proud tribal people struggling to preserve their traditions in the face of modernisation.

 Third of 3 nights in the Masai Mara.
 Sarova Mara Game Camp or similar.
 Breakfast, Lunch & Dinner

 This morning we leave the open grasslands of the Masai Mara and descend into the Great Rift Valley again.
 Driving north along the Great Rift Valley we come to the freshwater Lake Naivasha.
 This afternoon we take a boat trip on Lake Naivasha out to Crescent Island, where we take a short walking safari.

-Overnight at Lake Naivasha Lodge.
+Overnight at Lake Naivasha Lodge or similar.
 Breakfast, Lunch & Dinner

 DAY 8 – SUNDAY, October 10